FelixWeber02/P.I.P.E.-and-NUL-plus/README.md

 "--asksave" should be used once you are ready to extract time series data.

 "-a --nopltshow" automatically loops through all data and saves diagnostics without wasting time displaying the plots.

+# Usage - Filtering with NullAnalysis.py

+Eventhough PIPE takes care of most of the RFI in our data, we will still observe large amounts of background noise, creating fluctuating power levels over time.
+This can directly interfere with measurements of pulse intensities.
+When using the "-f" option, NullAnalysis (if there aren't too many peaks) will interpolate the background power levels